Horgix/willish/README.md

 # POST

-This will be a long part, we're entering the really useful part!
+This will be a long part, but we're entering the really useful part!

-First we need to ask ourselves this question : what is mandatory in order to create a wish ?
+First we need to ask ourselves this question : what is mandatory in order to create a wish?
 Reminder, we handle the following attributes right now :

-- id : this will be generated automatically so we'll not take it from POST request data
+- `id` : this will be generated automatically so we'll not take it from POST request data
-- name : having no name a link probably makes sense
+- `name` : having a name but no link probably makes sense
-- link : having a link but no name probably makes sense too
+- `link` : having a link but no name probably makes sense too
-- acquired : we'll set it to False at creation time, this will not be taken either from POST request data.
-Would be non sense to add an item we already acquired to an
+- `acquired` : we'll set it to False at creation time, this will not be taken either from POST request data.
+It would be non sense to add an item we already acquired to a wishlist, wouldn't it?

-Sooo, at the end, we require either name or link, and we should fail if none of them is in the request.
-For the rest/REST (what a joke.), it's up to us to decide what we do with parameter we don't need, i.e. if a client send us a "cake_taste" field or the "id" or "acquired" field which we'll not take into account anyway.
-Should we send an error, forcing the client to send perfectly conform requests ?
-Should we just ignore it ?
-I'm going for the ignore thing, it will be way easier, but we'll have to document it with our API so people can expect it.
+Sooo, at the end, we require either `name` or `link`, and we should fail if none of them is provided in the request.
+For the rest/REST (what a joke.), it's up to us to decide what we do with parameter we don't need, i.e. if a client send us a `cake_taste` field or the `id` or `acquired` field which we'll not take into account anyway.
+Should we send an error, forcing the client to send perfectly conform requests?
+Should we just ignore it? **I'm going for the ignore thing**, it will be way easier, but we'll have to document it with our API so people can expect it.

 ## Implementation